-Source name display LCD contrast can be adjusted on each eight source segment on the Menu panel and Local Aux panel.
+Source name display LCD contrast can be adjusted and the hardware type installed can be set on each eight source segment on the Main panel.

-1. If necessary, press and hold down the Unshift, Shift, Near Side, and Far Side buttons on M/E 1 for five seconds to bring up the Top Menu on the PGM PST source name display.
+Press and hold down the Unshift, Shift, Near Side, and Far Side buttons on M/E 1 for five seconds to bring up the Top Menu on the PGM PST source name display.
 The source buttons labeled IP Config, Disply Adj, Calibrate, and EXIT will illuminate.